 South Africa has a long and complex geological history dating back more than 3 700 billion years.
+Significant fragments of this geology have been preserved, and along with them mineral deposits.

 The preservation of so much Archaean geology, dating back more than 2 500 million years, has resulted in the Archaean Witwatersrand Basin, as well as several greenstone belts, being preserved.